 Depending on the purpose and objectives of the project, the microsimulation traffic model may need to address two or more temporal analysis periods (TAPs) where each TAP could encompass anywhere from one to six or more consecutive hours.
 Typical TAPs addressed with microsimulation models include, but are not limited to the following:

 AM Peak Period (AM): This typically comprises of one or two hours of each weekday between 6 a.m. and 9 a.m., although in severely congested areas it could comprise of four or more hours.
-On many commuter routes, there are typically heavy traffic flows in one direction of travel.

 Midday Peak Period (MD): This period is relevant in areas where traffic patterns peak in the non-traditional commuting hours such as a school or restaurant district.
 If applicable, it typically is one hour between 11 a.m. and 3 p.m.

 PM Peak Period (PM): This typically comprises of two or three hours of each weekday between 4 p.m. and 7 p.m., although in severely congested areas it could comprise of six or more hours.
-On many commuter routes, there are typically heavy traffic flows in one direction of travel.

-Friday Peak Period (Fri): This period is relevant in areas that experience higher traffic patterns during the Friday peak period versus the typical weekday commute, typically due to the combination of both commuter and recreational traffic (e.g., people leaving the Madison area on Friday afternoon after work via the Interstate 39/90/94 corridor to travel to Wisconsin Dells or Chicago for the weekend).
+Friday Peak Period (Fri): This period is relevant in areas that experience higher traffic patterns during the Friday peak period versus the typical weekday commute, typically due to the combination of both commuter and recreational traffic.

-Sunday Peak Period (Sun): This period is relevant in areas where there is higher traffic than normal on a Sunday afternoon/early evening as they return home from a recreational weekend trip.
+Sunday Peak Period (Sun): This period is relevant in areas where there is higher traffic than the typical weekday commute on a Sunday afternoon/early evening as travelers return home from a recreational weekend trip.

 Seasonal/Special Event (SP): This period is relevant in areas that experience unusual traffic patterns due to holidays, tourism and/or special events.
 This may coincide with the Friday and/or Sunday peak period.

-The length of the TAP is dependent on the type of traffic (e.g., commuter, recreational) and the level and extent of congestion in the study area.
+The length of the TAP is dependent on extent of congestion in the study area.
 Although the TAP will vary depending on local field conditions, FHWA’s TAT III (2) and TAT IV (3) provide general guidance for determining the appropriate TAPs for a traffic model.

 When selecting the TAPs, consider existing field data for traffic volumes, speeds and queues, along with anticipated future traffic volumes and levels of congestion.
 Where practically feasible, the TAP should encompass the entire extent of the congestion (existing and future).
 If it is not feasible to extend the TAP to capture all congestion, coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate to set the TAPs.
+Include discussion on the potential risk of not being able to identify the full extent of congestion for future/alternative scenarios until after completion of the existing conditions model.
 All key stakeholders should agree on the approach to use to compensate for any congestion that occurs outside the established TAPs.

 Provide a brief discussion of the TAPs within DT2290.
 Document all assumptions and methods regarding the TAPs for the traffic model within the modeling methodology report and/or other project memoranda as appropriate.